Thank you for subscribing

 The Dandenong Ranges, commonly known as 'the Dandenongs', is a stunning mountain range famous for its lush rainforests, quaint village towns, cosy eateries, and scenic attractions.

-Just 35km from Melbourne, the Dandenong Ranges can be visited on an easy day trip or enjoyed over a weekend, with plenty to explore year-round.
-The region itself is home to a dormant volcano, waterfall trails, mountain views, botanic gardens and forests.
+Just 35km from Melbourne, the Dandenong Ranges are perfect for an easy day trip or a weekend away at a nearby resort, with plenty to explore year-round.
+The region itself is home to waterfall trails, mountain views, botanic gardens and forests.

 In addition to its natural wonders, the Dandenongs also has plenty of quaint townships to explore including Sassafras, Olinda, Emerald, Belgrave, Silvan, Upper Ferntree Gully and Mount Dandenong.
 Pack the car and enjoy a day (or two) exploring some of the best things to do and places to visit in the Dandenong Ranges.